 How To Make Sourdough Brownies

-- In a medium-sized sauce pan, over medium-low heat, melt the butter and simmer the butter, stirring regularly, until it takes on an amber color, the milk solids have browned, and it smells nutty.
+- In a medium-sized sauce pan, over medium-low heat, melt 1/2 cup unsalted butter and simmer the butter, stirring regularly, until it takes on an amber color, the milk solids have browned, and it smells nutty.
 This will take between 3-5 minutes of simmering, but do watch it closely because the butter can burn.
 If it simmers too rapidly, simply turn down the heat.

-- Once the butter has browned, turn off the heat, and add the chocolate chips.
+- Once the butter has browned, turn off the heat, and add in 1 cup semi sweet chocolate chips.
 Stir in the chocolate chips until completely melted and smooth.
-Set the pot on a wire mesh rack to cool for 10-15 minutes.
+Set the pot on a wire mesh rack to cool for 10-15 minutes, it doesn’t need to cool completely just somewhat.

 - Preheat oven to 350 degrees Fahrenheit.